 - Create a map of Canada that illustrates "Economic Change in Canada during the 1920s".
 Identify areas of economic growth / decline.
 Use symbols to represent industries that were affected by this change.
 Include short bubble notes that explain why these industries changed. - Identify the factors that account for growth / decline in Canada during the 1920s.
 Which factor was most significant in relation to the type of change that occurred?
-Suggestions for Teaching and Assessment

-• With a partner identify the causes and consequences of economic prosperity in Canada from 1924-1929.
+With a partner identify the causes and consequences of economic prosperity in Canada from 1924-1929.
 The following organizer may be useful in organizing your findings.